Stripe Fee Calculator: Processing Cost and Net Received

 Is the Stripe fee tax deductible?

-Generally yes — payment processing fees are a business expense, deductible against revenue.
-Most small businesses book them as a separate line under cost of sales or operating expenses.
+Generally yes — payment processing fees are a deductible business expense, usually booked under cost of sales or operating expenses.

-How does this compare with PayPal or Square?
+How does Stripe compare with PayPal or Square?

 Related Calculators